Mynotaurus/Yingmotes/README.md

 Setting the variable `reverse` to `true` will generate flipped versions of each emote as well, stored in a seperate /reversed/ folder for each palette.

 The apng files for animated emotes produced by the generator fail to be read by ffmpeg, so if video transcoding is needed for you, you can set `webp` to `true`, which exports all the animated emojis as ffmpeg-compatible animated webp files.

+cant get the python script to work? heres a slightly more limited generator that works in the browser! https://zatzhing.me/yingmote-generator
 ## License
 These are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International https://creativecommons.org/licenses/by-nc-sa/4.0/